cristinaasu/TorontoTicketsIssued/README.md

 ## LLM Usage

 An LLM, in particular Chat-GPT4.0, was used to aid in the writing of this paper.
-In particular, it was primarily used to aid with the coding aspect of the paper as opposed to the actual writing.
+In particular, it was primarily used to aid with the coding aspect of the paper and helped with refining some part of the writing.
 The entire chat history can be found in other/llm/usage.txt.